IvDmAl/FractalRanderer/README.md

 </h2>

 <p>
-To install, download the repository: https://github.com/IvDmAl/FractalRanderer.git You will also need libraries such as GLEW, GLFW and Eigen3.
+To install, download the repository: https://github.com/IvDmAl/FractalRanderer.git <br>
+You will also need libraries such as GLEW, GLFW and Eigen3.
 To install them, use vcpkg or another package manager.
 </p>